Michigan House of Representatives

 The Michigan House of Representatives is the lower house of the Michigan Legislature.
 There are 110 members, each of whom is elected from constituencies having approximately 77,000 to 91,000 residents, based on population figures from the 2020 U.S. census.
 Its composition, powers and duties are established in Article IV of the Michigan Constitution.

-Members are elected in even-numbered years and take office at 12 p.m.
-(EST) on January 1 following the November general election.
+Members are elected in even-numbered years and take office at noon (EST) on January 1 following the November general election.
 Concurrently with the Michigan Senate, the House first convenes on the second Wednesday in January, according to the state constitution.
 Each member is limited to serving at most six terms of two years, but may not serve more than twelve years combined across the Michigan House and Michigan Senate.
 The House meets in the north wing of the Michigan Capitol in Lansing.
 The Republican Party currently has a majority in the chamber.

-In recent years, the Republican majority in the House has been widely attributed to Republican gerrymandering, implemented by the legislature after the 2010 census.
-In many legislative elections since then, the Democratic Party has won the popular vote, but nonetheless failed to attain a majority.
-However, after the passage of Proposal 2, a 2018 ballot initiative, redistricting in the state was instead delegated to a nonpartisan commission, which drew new maps after the 2020 census.
-Aided by the redrawn district lines, in 2022, Democrats won a majority in the House for the first time since 2008.
-Then, in 2024, Republicans took back the House, defeating four Democratic incumbents to achieve a 58-52 seat majority.
+After the 2010 census, the Republican-controlled Michigan Legislature drew new district maps for the state House.
+Republicans retained a majority of seats in subsequent elections under those maps through 2020, including in some cycles in which Democratic candidates received a larger share of the statewide popular vote.
+In 2018, voters approved Proposal 2, a ballot initiative that transferred redistricting authority from the legislature to an independent citizens commission.
+The commission adopted new maps after the 2020 census.
+Under the new maps, Democrats won a majority of House seats in 2022—the first Democratic majority since 2008.
+In 2024, Republicans regained a 58–52 majority by defeating four Democratic incumbents.